 Partway through the night, she woke with a start.
 Something was scampering from within her arms and out of sight.

 She stumbled after it clamorous in her groggy unresponsive body, but as soon as she left the area of their encampment, the trail grew cold.
 She ran back to the giant.

 Didn’t you see it?
 It ran right by you.
 Wake up, you useless giant!

 The giant did not budge.
-Furious, she crouched by the fire, glowering as she reorganized thin sticks into the fire.
+Furious, she crouched by the fire, glowering as she reorganised thin sticks into the fire.
 The rain had abated some, and the fire had nearly capitulated its doomed vigil.
 The rush of startled wakefulness faded and she was left gazing drowsily into the flames, rocking slightly on her heels as she squatted.
 Then she fell back into a deep dreamless sleep.

 When she awoke the following day, they were already on the move.
 The giant crossed the land, as a weather pattern would.
 She rummaged through her mouth for saliva and found none.
 She lowered herself to the giant’s belt, found a stoppered horn, slung it across her shoulder and climbed back up to her usual perch.
 She unstoppered it and drank sweeping gulps of the tepid elixir therein.
 Partway through a sigh of utmost satisfaction, her sight met the shadow.
-Her eyes formed into the practiced slits of a proficient skeptic.
+Her eyes formed into the practised slits of a proficient sceptic.
 She glanced at her own shadow atop the giant’s newfound one.
 How could she not have noticed before?
 Or maybe she had but did not make a conscious note of it?

 Then, whether in response to her doubts or simply out of personal desire, the giant spoke.
 The giant was rarely moved to words and so she willed herself to listen.